justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

     [root@server]# pip install MODULENAME

-3. Setup your OpenStack RC file for the DESTINATION cluster on this new instance, which can be downloaded from its Access & Security -> API Access menu in the dashboard.
+3. Setup your OpenStack RC file for the DESTINATION cluster on the instance.
+This file can be downloaded using its button on the Access & Security -> API Access menu in the dashboard.
 Either upload the file to your instance, or copy/paste its contents into a file on this instance.
-Once you are done, you can run it like so.
+Once you are done, you can run it like so to setup your root user environment with the necessary variables to communciate with the glance image service.

 .. code-block:: console